Peteresis/bikesharing/README.md

 * Gender: Male.
 * Age: 24 to 34 years old.
 * Rides mostly in the lower Manhattan.
-* Based on the peak hours of the service, most rides use CitiBike to get to and from work.
+* Based on the peak hours of the service, most riders use CitiBike to get to and from work.
 * Rides last less than 30 minutes
 * Each bike is used an `average` of 6 times per day